manos2400/ntua-saas/problems_ms/README.md

 ## Problem List

+This microservice is responsible to:
+ - Get the problems from the other microservices in the **submit-queue** topic.
+ - Save the problems in a database.
+ - Delete the problems from the database if requested and announce it to the other microservices in the **problem-delete** topic.
-This microservice is responsible to save and update the problems when they are submitted or solved by other microservices.
+ - Update the status of the problems in the database when they are solved.

 The problems can be accessed or deleted through an API with the following endpoints:
  - >**GET** /problems
  - >**GET** /problems/{id}